More Dealing with the Bible Agnostics

 similar words: - abort, cancel, NULLIFY, prevent, undo, void

 Not only does the King James Bible correctly say “I do not FRUSTRATE the grace of God: for if righteousness come by the law, then Christ is dead in vain.”
 But so also the following Bible translations - The Bill Bible 1671, Mace New Testament 1729 - “I do not FRUSTRATE the grace of God”, Whiston’s Primitive N.T.
 1745 “I do not FRUSTRATE the grace of God: for if righteousness be by the law, then Christ is dead in vain.”, Worsley Version 1770, The Clarke N.T.
 1795, The Revised Translation 1815, Webster’s translation 1833, Lamsa's 1933 translation of the Syriac Peshitta, The Pickering N.T.
 1840, The Hussey N.T.
 1845, The Commonly Received Version 1851 - "I do not FRUSTRATE the grace of God", The Dillard N.T.
 1885, The Clarke New Testament 1913, The Amplified Bible 1987 - “I do not set aside and invalidate and FRUSTRATE and nullify the grace (unmerited favor) of God.
-For if justification (righteousness, acquittal from guilt) comes through [observing the ritual of] the Law, then Christ (the Messiah) died groundlessly and to no purpose and IN VAIN.”, The Word of Yah 1993, the Third Millennium Bible 1998 - “I do not FRUSTRATE the grace of God; for if righteousness come by the law, then Christ is dead in vain.", The Hebraic Transliteration Scripture 2010 and the Bond Slave Version 2012.
+For if justification (righteousness, acquittal from guilt) comes through [observing the ritual of] the Law, then Christ (the Messiah) died groundlessly and to no purpose and IN VAIN.”, The Word of Yah 1993, the KJV 21st Century Version 1994, the Third Millennium Bible 1998 - “I do not FRUSTRATE the grace of God; for if righteousness come by the law, then Christ is dead in vain.", The Hebraic Transliteration Scripture 2010 and the Bond Slave Version 2012.

 Barnes Notes on the N.T.